 The Mercer Island School District is focused on successfully preparing all students for their future.
-The Mercer Island Highly Capable Program is designed to meet the academic needs of our students in grades three through eight who fall in the top 2 percentiles for cognitive aptitude, the top 10 percentiles academically, and who demonstrate exceptional ingenuity.
+The Mercer Island Primary Enrichment Program (grades K through two) is intended to serve our "most highly capable".
+The Mercer Island Highly Capable Program is designed to meet the academic needs of our students in grades three through twelve who are identified as our "most highly capable" students based upon Mercer Island School District's identification and selection process.

 Mission StatementIn accordance with the philosophy to develop the special abilities of each student, the Mercer Island